FBI Confirms Brian Laundrie Is Dead

-The human remains found Wednesday in a Florida nature reserve belong to missing ‘van-lifer’ Brian Laundrie, the FBI confirmed Thursday afternoon.
+The human remains found Wednesday in a Florida nature reserve belong to missing ‘van-lifer’ Brian Laundrie, the FBI confirmed Thursday afternoon—a stunning end to a weeks-long search for a fugitive who was apparently right under investigators’ noses the entire time.

 The bombshell news comes five weeks after Laundrie, 23, was last seen leaving his family’s nearby home in North Port in the wake of his fiancee Gabby Petito’s death by strangulation.